OPI-LIL/opi-lil.github.io/_posts/2015-09-25-cc-scraper.md

 The main server is a habitat for Actors responsible for downloading and processing data, and for Polish language detection.

+####Cassandra Storage

+As we process and store documents, we have chosen document-oriented data base, which is well recognised and know for its scalability and high availability without compromising performance.
+[Apache Cassandra](http://cassandra.apache.org/) has linear scalability and proven fault-tolerance.
+More over, Apache Cassandra offers the assistance of column indexes, which is useful and makes things easier.
+Our Cassandra Storage contains only two nodes.
+But in the near future, we expect to enlarge the cluster substantially, and then we could be really beneficial of using that data model.
+Now, the storage capacity is around a few terabytes, and the scraped Polish content is in size of hundreds of gigabytes compressed data ([Cassandra offers data compression natively](http://docs.datastax.com/en/cassandra/2.0/cassandra/operations/ops_config_compress_t.html)).

 ####Actors which are involved in processing:

 * *ActorSystem* which plays the role of the application's CEO ![wink]({{site.url }}/assets/images/wink.png).